Skip to main content

 Add a panel and return the created object.

-Opening a Basic Panel
+Opening a basic panel

 To open a panel requires a unique id and the name of the component to render.